 We've been asking the people of Nottingham to tell us which children's books they love the most!

 Pupils at every primary school in the city and all residents young and old were invited to nominate their favourite children’s books.
-This has helped us to create a list of Nottingham’s top 100 Reads, which is available in the form of a special wall chart, available to download below.
+This has helped us to create a list of Nottingham’s top 100 Reads, which can be downloaded in the form of a special height chart.

 Businesses have the resources, reach and local knowledge to make a real impact.
 Find out more about our local business promise.

 Schools and nurseries

 To get involved in Read On Nottingham, contact our Nottingham Hub Manager Emily Landsborough.